equivalent/my-web-developer-journal/README.md

 What I don't write down I forget and then I loose track of stuff I've already done or Pull Requested.

-It already happened to me that I've done the same PR twice ( and GitHub activity log is not much help either)
+It already happened to me several time that I've done the same PR twice ( and GitHub activity log is not much help either)

 ...so, here is my stupid narcissistic list of:

 ### Open Source Projects: